c0c0n3/source-watcher/docs/demos/README.md

   debug OSM Ops to see what it's actually up to.
 * [Malaga][demo.malaga].
 Demo given at the Affordable5G official review
   in November 2021 with a fully-fledged deployment in Malaga.
+* [Packaging][demo.pack].
+Build on the local clusters demo to showcase how OSM Ops can also create and update OSM packages from sources.